 Money and ministry don't mix cleanly without accountability.
 God calls leaders to be blameless not only before Him but before men.
 That means clear books, clean hands, and written boundaries.
 Paul told Timothy that elders must be "above reproach."
 The IRS says the same thing in legalese.
 Both are right.

-A Conflict of Interest Policy doesn't signal distrust; it signals discipline.
+A church Conflict of Interest Policy doesn't signal distrust; it signals discipline.
 It tells heaven and earth that your church takes stewardship seriously, that offerings are sacred, and that leadership won't treat God's money like pocket change.

 When you apply for 501c3 501(c)(3) status as a church, Form 1023 asks a blunt question: